softcover/softcover_book/chapters/softcover_markdown.md

 \label{aside:polytex_markdown}
 \heading{Markdown, \PolyTeX, and Hartl's Tenth Rule of Typesetting}

-I've been a fan of Markdown since it first appeared in 2004, and in my view Markdown deserves the enormous popularity it has achieved.
+\noindent I've been a fan of Markdown since it first appeared in 2004, and in my view Markdown deserves the enormous popularity it has achieved.
 Indeed, in a sense it has succeeded a little *too* well, to the point where people use it even when it may not be the best tool for the job.
 In particular, because it is essentially a thin layer on top of HTML, the original "vanilla" Markdown is ill-suited to producing longer or more structured documents.
 Indeed, virtually every system using "Markdown" in reality uses some augmented version of the original markup language---an implicit acknowledgment that vanilla Markdown is insufficient for industrial-strength typesetting.

-On the other end of the spectrum from Markdown is \LaTeX, an industrial-strength typesetting system if ever there was one. \LaTeX, like the Lisp programming language in its domain, can essentially "do anything"; thus, in the spirit of [Greenspun's Tenth Rule of Programming](https://en.wikipedia.org/wiki/Greenspun's_tenth_rule) on Lisp, I hereby offer the following maxim on \LaTeX:[^tenth_rule]
+On the other end of the spectrum from Markdown is \LaTeX, an industrial-strength typesetting system if ever there was one. \LaTeX, like the Lisp programming language in its domain, can essentially "do anything"; thus, in the spirit of [Greenspun's Tenth Rule of Programming](https://en.wikipedia.org/wiki/Greenspun's_tenth_rule) on Lisp, I hereby offer the following maxim on \LaTeX:

 > **Hartl's Tenth Rule of Typesetting**\\
 > *Any sufficiently complicated typesetting system contains an ad hoc,
 > informally specified, bug-ridden, slow implementation of half of \LaTeX.*

 \noindent Looking at the ever-expanding definition of "Markdown"---from [GFM](http://github.github.com/github-flavored-markdown/) to [kramdown](http://kramdown.gettalong.org/) to Softcover-flavored Markdown itself---we see the pattern of Hartl's Tenth Rule emerge.
+(As with Greenspun's Tenth Rule of Programming, there are no rules 1--9 preceding Hartl's Tenth Rule of Typesetting; calling it the "tenth rule" (without any predecessors) is part of the joke.)

 Of course, there's no law saying that we *have* to use Markdown, and Hartl's Tenth Rule suggests a second possibility: *actually using \LaTeX*.
-Because \LaTeX\ is designed to make print-friendly formats like PostScript and PDF, we do have to make some concessions when outputting multi-format ebooks, mainly because the popular EPUB and MOBI formats are based on HTML,[^mobi_html] and there's simply no general mapping from \LaTeX\ to HTML.
+Since \LaTeX\ is designed to make print-friendly formats like PostScript and PDF, we do have to make some concessions when outputting multi-format ebooks, mainly because the popular EPUB and MOBI formats ultimately are based on HTML, and there's simply no general mapping from \LaTeX\ to HTML.
 But what we *can* do is support a *subset* of \LaTeX\ that maps nicely to HTML (and thence to EPUB and MOBI).
-The result is a version of \LaTeX\ that supports polymorphic output---i.e., *\PolyTeX*.[^polytex_tenth_rule] As noted in [XKCD 1301](http://www.xkcd.com/1301/), the resulting \texttt{.tex} files have the highest level of trustworthiness of any format (Figure~\ref{fig:xkcd_extensions}).
+The result is a version of \LaTeX\ that supports polymorphic output---i.e., *\PolyTeX*.
+(Unfortunately, even \PolyTeX\ can't fully escape Hartl's Tenth Rule, since producing HTML output from \LaTeX\ requires writing just such an implementation of half of \LaTeX.
+(Well, we do our best to make it fast and avoid bugs\ldots) But by using \PolyTeX\ we at least avoid creating an ad hoc, informally specified *syntax* as well.)

 \PolyTeX, at the cost of some complexity, gives authors considerably more power, flexibility, and extensibility than any variant of Markdown.
-As a result, \PolyTeX\ is (despite a fondness for Markdown) my preferred Softcover input format.
-If you already know HTML or Markdown, \PolyTeX\ is not hard to learn, and the only really scary syntax is for math input---but if you want to typeset mathematics, you need to learn \LaTeX\ anyway:[^equation_explanation]
+If you already know HTML or Markdown, \PolyTeX\ is not hard to learn, with the only really scary syntax being for math input---but if you want to typeset mathematics, you need to learn \LaTeX\ anyway:
 \[ \left(-\frac{\hbar^2}{2m}\nabla^2 + V\right)\psi = E\psi \]
 \[
 \left(\frac{p}{q}\right) \left(\frac{q}{p}\right) = (-1)^{[(p-1)/2][(q-1)/2]} \quad\text{($p$, $q$ distinct odd primes)}
 \]
+(These are the [time-independent Schr\"{o}dinger equation](https://en.wikipedia.org/wiki/Schr%C3%B6dinger_equation#Time-independent_equation) and the [law of quadratic reciprocity](https://en.wikipedia.org/wiki/Quadratic_reciprocity), respectively.)

-If your curiosity about \PolyTeX\ is piqued, Chapter~\ref{cha:polytex_tutorial} will get you started.
+Despite a fondness for Markdown, \PolyTeX's superior power makes it my preferred Softcover input format.
+And as a bonus, the resulting \texttt{.tex} files have the highest level of trustworthiness of any format (Figure~\ref{fig:xkcd_extensions}).
+If your curiosity about \PolyTeX\ has been piqued, Chapter~\ref{cha:polytex_tutorial} will get you started.

 \end{aside}